Tuesday, June 20, 2023

 These are just a few examples of famous lakes in Andhra Pradesh.
 The state is blessed with several other lakes, big and small, that contribute to its natural beauty.
 If you plan to visit any of these lakes or other attractions in Andhra Pradesh, it's advisable to check local regulations, weather conditions, and any entry requirements before planning your trip.

-Magnetic hill Ladakh
+Magnetic hill in Ladakh a mysterious place in India

 Magnetic Hill is a popular tourist attraction located near Ladakh, India.
 It is known for its fascinating optical illusion which makes it...